jayanthkmr/jayanthkmr.github.io/_pages/experience.md

 Awards
 --------
+* Awarded Amazon Inventor Puzzle piece for filing a patent with the USPTO within my first year at Amazon Ads in April 2024
+* Awarded Spot Award for performance in the Trenitalia POC at SAP SE Germany after the deal closing in September 2015
 * Won 3<sup>rd</sup> Best Verifiability, Reproducibility and Working Description Award for poster presentation and system demonstration in CICLING 2015 at Cairo, Egypt
 * Won GSQuantify , an all India quant problem-solving contest organized by Goldman Sachs in 2013
 * Represented IIT Bombay at the Asia Regional Finals of ACM ICPC Kharagpur in 2012
 * Awarded Gold Medal in Selection Camp for International Chemistry Olympiad for being amongst the top 36 students in INChO (Indian National Chemistry Olympiad), 2010
 * Awarded Merit Certificate (top 1% nationwide) in National Standard Examination in Physics, 2010

 Scholastic
 --------
+* Score of 86.77 (98.26 percentile) in CAT 2024
+* All India Rank 86 for Data Science and Artificial Intelligence (DA) in GATE 2024
 * All India Rank 13 for Computer Science and Applications in University Grants Commission - NET 2019
 * All India Rank 168 in IIT-Joint Entrance Examination 2010
 * Hindustan Pratibha Samman for securing state rank 2 in All India Secondary School Exam 2008